pippinbarr/cart263/course-information/schedule.md

 ### Classroom

-- Q&A / Live coding
+### Studio

 - From now on: The [Final Project](../projects/final-project/) is out main concern
-- Next week: [Final Project Prototype and Proposal](../projects/final-project/) is due!
+- [Final Project Prototype and Proposal](../projects/final-project/) is due over the next couple of weeks.
-- Game Engine Jam Demos!
+- Remember to begin work on the [Reflective Essay](../projects/reflective-essay/)
 - The [C-LAB](https://clab.concordia.ca/) is there to help you

 ### Studio